cezarypiatek/cezarypiatek.github.io/src/content/post/component-tests-scenarios/index.md

 - Write test scenario sketch first.
 - Write meaningful step descriptions that are more business rather than technical oriented.
-- Focus in the first place on happy pats and most common use cases.
+- Focus in the first place on happy paths and most common use cases.
-- Ask other Developers or QAs for test scenario printout validation.
+- Ask other Developers or QAs for test scenario printout validation (Make sure that scenario is easy to understand by others).
 - Use code snippet for inserting step definition.